Updated March 31, 2026

 Lasting strategic advantage will come not from thoughtlessly following whatever the wind blows but from carefully assessing the advantages and disadvantages of adopting specific AI tools for particular needs and workflows.
 Especially in creative marketing, there remains a vital place for the human touch.

-This cautions against an overreliance on AI tools.
+This cautions against an overreliance on AI tools and the AI dependency that can quietly develop when teams automate too much, too fast.
 Striking the right balance will put you well-placed to succeed in the age of AI.

 The potential advantages of integrating AI into creative marketing workflows should not be understated.
 Here are some of the promises AI offers for leaders in marketing: